Turkeyo/Discord-music-bot/README.md

 ```
 The packages will install automatically.

-When the pacgages installation complete, key in the TOKEN in the <code>.env</code> file
+When the packages installation complete, key in the TOKEN in the <code>.env</code> file

 Run <code>main.py</code> and try it.